Facelift in Jackson, MS

 - Looking as good as you feel, especially if you’ve experienced conditions from sun damage or environmental factors.

 A facelift is routinely combined with other facial plastic surgery procedures, such as blepharoplasty (eyelid surgery), and brow or forehead lift to achieve even more dramatic results.
-At Faces, our facial plastic surgeons will develop a treatment plan during your consultation specifically designed to improve your facial aging.
+At Faces, our facial plastic surgery team will develop a treatment plan during your consultation specifically designed to improve your facial aging.
 Our goal is to guide you and help you get the most from your facelift and cosmetic surgery experience.

-Types of Facelift Procedures
+Types of Facelift Surgery in Jackson, MS

 The amount of time you have to recover, your preferences, anatomy, and aesthetic desires all factor into the way we create your facelift treatment plan.
 We offer a variety of facelift procedures that are specifically customized to help you achieve a more youthful, natural look.
-Click on each of the following procedures to learn more about the options available at our plastic surgery practice.
+Click on each of the following procedures to learn more about the options available at our facial plastic surgery practice.

 At Faces, we have developed “The L.I.F.T.”, short for Limited Incision Facelift Technique.
 We use the term “limited” because the procedure is: